Mathef/docs-4-ai/crawl4ai_docs.md

 # Quick Start Guide 🚀

 Welcome to the Crawl4AI Quickstart Guide!
-In this tutorial, we\'ll walk you through the basic usage of Crawl4AI with a friendly and humorous tone.
-We\'ll cover everything from basic usage to advanced features like chunking and extraction strategies, all with the power of asynchronous programming.
-Let\'s dive in! 🌟
+In this tutorial, we'll walk you through the basic usage of Crawl4AI with a friendly and humorous tone.
+We'll cover everything from basic usage to advanced features like chunking and extraction strategies, all with the power of asynchronous programming.
+Let's dive in! 🌟

 ## Getting Started 🛠️

-First, let\'s import the necessary modules and create an instance of AsyncWebCrawler.
-We\'ll use an async context manager, which handles the setup and teardown of the crawler for us.
+First, let's import the necessary modules and create an instance of AsyncWebCrawler.
+We'll use an async context manager, which handles the setup and teardown of the crawler for us.

 ```